nilenso/chronograph/README.md

 * Preferably a good ClojureScript editor of your choice

 #### Running the development build with hot reloading
-First, set `chronograph-web.config/google-client-id` to your Google OAuth client ID.
-Then `yarn start`, and finally start up the backend server (see below) and browse to http://localhost:8000/.
+Run `yarn install` the first time, then `yarn start`, and finally start up the backend server (see below) and browse to http://localhost:8000/.
 Although it's not necessary for hot reloading, you should connect to the REPL from your editor.
 Follow the instructions at https://shadow-cljs.github.io/docs/UsersGuide.html#_editor_integration.

 #### Running the tests